Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging: Estimation framework

 The arguments made in the previous section are formalized in terms of quantities derived from the underlying unknown random variables modelling the data generation.
 However, in practice, only a set of observed noisy \FoSs\ is available, and those quantities have to be estimated from the data.
 In this section, we mostly work with the set of idealized \FoSs\ $\{(\M_i, Y_i): i=1,\ldots,n\}$.
 Instead, when the specific computer representation is of importance to the proposed algorithms, we work with the associated collection of pairs denoted with $\{(\M_i^\calT, Y_i^\calT): i=1,\ldots,n\}$, each composed by a triangulated surface $\M_i^\calT \subset \R^3$, approximating the underlying smooth two-dimensional manifold $\M_i \subset \R^3$, and a real piecewise linear function $Y_i^\calT \in L^2(\M_i^\calT)$ representing a noisy approximation of the underlying smooth function $Y_i \in L^2(\M_i)$.

 In this section, we outline the estimation procedures applied to the data to recover the different quantities in Model~\ref{eq:generation}.
 A flow chart summarizing the main steps is shown in Figure~\ref{fig:flowchart}.
-The implementation details are instead covered in the Appendix.
+The implementation details are covered in the appendices.